-Action Lead Progress update Deadline as part of their work with the services mentioned above in section three.
-This will be further reviewed at the next LPD Board meeting to identify the actions necessary to complete this task.
-Update the Corporate Asset Management Plan to reflect the identified and agreed future asset needs and the steps required to achieve the desired outcomes.
-An Estates Strategy is in the process of being finalised.
-The current understanding of future digital and ICT asset needs was reflected in the business case for the ICT Future Operating Model, approved by the Policy Committee in June 2020.
-This is focused on maintaining and evolving ICT infrastructure.
-Possible broader future needs are being assessed in the development of the Digital Strategy which will be presented for approval to the Policy Committee in April 2021.
-31/04/2021 Secure an asset management database AD Regeneration and Assets A Peer review by HCC has identified the need for a single property asset management system which has been discussed with the Digital Futures Board.
-TBC
+Action Lead Progress update Deadline

+Update the Corporate Asset Management Plan to AD Property & Asset An Estates Strategy is in the process 31/04/2022

+reflect the identified and agreed future asset Management of being finalised.

+needs and the steps required to achieve the

+desired outcomes.
+The current understanding of future

+digital and ICT asset needs was

+reflected in the business case for the

+ICT Future Operating Model,

+approved by the Policy Committee in

+June 2020.
+This is focused on

+maintaining and evolving ICT

+infrastructure.
+A broader Digital

+Transformation Strategy was approved by the Policy Committee in

+July 2021 and a progress update is

+being submitted to the January 2022

+Policy Committee.
+Current plans are

+assessed to be affordable within

+existing capital budgets.

+Secure an asset management database AD Property & Asset A Peer review by HCC has identified TBC

+Management the need for a single property asset

+management system which has been

+discussed with the Digital Futures

+Board.